fastforwardlabs/mdffreport13/src/02-background.md

 ##### 2. Common cause

 A common pattern is for a single variable to be the cause of multiple other variables.
-If a variable Z is a direct cause of both X and Y, we say that Z is a common cause and call the structure a “fork.”
+If a variable, Z, is a direct cause of both X and Y, we say that Z is a common cause and call the structure a “fork.”
 For example, unemployment could potentially cause both loan default and reduced consumer spend.

 ![Two effects appear statistically dependent, but only because of a common cause.
 If the common cause, Unemployment, is fixed, then Consumer Spend and Loan Default become statistically independent.](figures/ff13-09.png)

-Because both consumer spend and loan default depend on unemployment , they will appear correlated.
+Because both consumer spend and loan default depend on unemployment, they will appear correlated.
 A given value of unemployment will generate some values of consumer spend and loan default, and when unemployment changes, both consumer spend and loan default will change.
-As such, in the joint distribution of the SCM, the two dependent variables, consumer spend and loan default, will appear statistically related to one another.
+As such, in the joint distribution of the SCM, the two dependent variables (consumer spend and loan default) will appear statistically related to one another.

 However, if we were to _condition_ on unemployment (for instance, by selecting data corresponding to a fixed unemployment rate), we would see that consumer spend and loan default are independent from one another.